TOPSinfo/Firebase-Chat-iOS/README.md

-This repository is the demonstration of Chat and Video call functionality using firebase and Jitsi Meet.
+This repository is the demonstration of Chat functionality using firebase.
 Supported Feature: